swcarpentry/training-course/_submissions/round-02/2/2012-11-19-lets-take-a-look-at-ourselves.md

 1. Stand up in front of at least 2-3 people, teach for 3 minutes (no more), post to youtube and link to blog
     *   Due in 2 weeks
-    *   Key part is video of what you do when you&#8217;re teaching
+    *   Key part is video of what you do when you're teaching
     *   We are building toward (but not doing yet) <http://www.beasmartercookie.com/>

 Please look at/comment on our [pre-assessment questionnaire][4]